datacommonsorg/website/deploy/terraform-custom-datacommons/README.md

 ## Overview

-Deploying your own Custom Data Commons instance on Google Cloud Platform (GCP) lets you to host and manage your own data while leveraging [Google's Data Commons](https://datacommons.org/) repository of publicly available information.
+Deploying your own Custom Data Commons instance on Google Cloud Platform (GCP) lets you host and manage your own data while leveraging [Google's Data Commons](https://datacommons.org/) repository of publicly available information.
 This deployment is managed using Terraform, which automates the provisioning of infrastructure and services on GCP.

 ## Features